airrera/cmdi_scripts/README.md

 Scripts used for exploit command injection vulnerabilities

 ## cmdi_blind.py
 Script created for exploit blind command injection issues and it can be used when a reverse shell is not possible due to firewall or network restrictions in the target or the target environment.
 The script uses awk, wc and sleep for signal ourselves.
-Additionally, uses a Java encoding 'trick' for Java targets using Runtime.exec().
+Additionally, uses a Java encoding 'trick' for Java targets using Runtime.getRuntime().exec().

 Note: This script was build for Python3.